-Continuing Care Assistants provide vital services to people who need support in their daily activities.
-If you can see yourself helping an elderly person or someone facing life challenges because of a disability, accident or illness, you may find your passion as a Continuing Care Assistant.
+Continuing Care Assistants (CCA) provide vital services to people who need support in their daily activities.
+Can you see yourself helping an elderly person?
+Or making a difference for someone who is sick?
+If so, you may find your passion as a CCA.

 Academic and Licensing Requirements